cpfpengfei/dogGenerator/README.md

 # catGenerator
-A variational autoencoder that generates images of cats or dogs.
+A variational autoencoder that generates images of cats.

-The cat moddel was trained on cropped versions of the data from the [Kaggle cat dataset](https://www.kaggle.com/crawford/cat-dataset) while the dog images are cropped versions of the data in the [Kaggle dog breed challenge](https://www.kaggle.com/c/dog-breed-identification).
-The cropping was performed using a modified version of the [TensorFlow object detection example](https://github.com/tensorflow/models/tree/master/research/object_detection).
+The cat moddel was trained on cropped versions of the data from the [Kaggle cat dataset](https://www.kaggle.com/crawford/cat-dataset) obtained from this [git repository](https://github.com/YutingZhang/lmdis-rep).
+The training data consistes of 9997 `100 * 100` pixel images of cat faces.

 ## Training

-The models can be trained by running `trainModel.ipynb` with appropriate parameters set (path to the image data).
-The weights that result from training the model with with default parameters for both cats and dogs are available in the `./weights/` directory.
+The model can be trained by running `trainModel.ipynb` with appropriate parameters set (path to the image data).
+The weights that result from training the model with default parameters are available in the `./weights/` directory.
+Due to github file size restrictions the weights given as a split archive, [7-zip](https://www.7-zip.org/download.html) is required to extract them.

 ## Testing

-The can be tested by running `testModel.ipnb`.
-The reconstructions produced are reasonable, however the generated images suffer from a few problems.
-These issues could perhaps be alleviated by tunning the architecture/hyperparameters.
-A better solution might be to crop the images to faces.
-This would hopefully allow the model to focus more on one aspect of the animals rather than trying to recreate entire bodies that can be in any position/size.
+The model may be tested by running `testModel.ipynb`.